bitplaces/rundeck-slack-plugin/README.md

 rundeck-slack-plugin
 ======================

-Sends rundeck notification messages to a slack channel
+Sends rundeck notification messages to a slack channel.
+This plugin is based on HipChat Plugin from Hayden Bakkum

 Installation Instructions
 -------------------------